 Applied STEM is taking the knowledge you have and making things work in innovative ways.
 The applied part is as important as the STEM part.
 And failure is a data point and not a destination.

 This is not a movie set.
 This is my kitchen.
 So now you now how I disastrously ruined poor Rick’s oven.
 What you can’t see from this photo or the next one when as poor Rick walked in to see what I had done.

-I putt on the heavy oven mitts, I take a deep breath (close to the floor where there was still fresh air) opened the mouth of hell, grab the pan (on FIRE) run screaming to the window throw the pan out with the chain, the oil, and the fire out into the snow and jump after it.
+I putt on the heavy oven mitts, I took a deep breath (close to the floor where there was still fresh air) opened the mouth of hell, grabbed the pan (on FIRE) and ran screaming to the open window.
+I threw the pan out with the chain, the oil, and the fire into the snow and jump out after it.
 That’s when I heard the screams and the scampering.

 What’s the craziest way you ever introduced yourself to a neighborhood?
 I am hoping for some fun comments.